-Without qualifying our opinion, we draw attention to Note 1 in the financial statements which indicates that the Company has not yet achieved profitable operations and has accumulated losses of \$4,294,941 since inception.
-These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates the existence of a material uncertainty that may cast significant doubt on the ability of Falcon Gold Corp. to continue as a going concern.